Parvin16/sd_training/readme.md

 ![web3](https://user-images.githubusercontent.com/118954022/207812851-67a0c362-c507-40d8-b7a2-c3eb9b22c84d.jpg)

 **Defect Level** - refers to the fraction of shipped parts that are defective /or/ the proportion of the faulty chip in which fault isn't detected and has been classified as good.
+There are two methods for the determination of defect level.
+One is from the field return data.
+Chips failing in the field are returned to the manufacturer.
+The number of returned chips normalized to one million chips shipped is the defect level.
+The other is using test data.
+Fault coverage of tests and chip fallout rate are analyzed.

-### DFT TECHNIQUES
+### DFT METHODSS

-There are mainly 2 techniques :
+There are mainly 2 methods for digital circuits :

-1. **Ad-hoc Technique**
+1. **Ad-hoc Methods**

+Ad hoc DFT method relies on good design experience and experienced designers to find the problem area, such as low coverage area.
+Sometimes circuit modification or test-point insertion may be required to improve the testability for these areas.
+The ad hoc DFT methods are usually too labor-intensive and do not guarantee good results from ATPG.
+For these reasons, for large circuits it is **discouraged** to use ad hoc DFT.

 * Avoid combinational feedback.
 * All flip flops must be initializable.